tensorflow/community/rfcs/20190815-tfx-notebook.md

 ## Design Proposal

-This proposal proposes a set of slightly different primitives that better match concepts in the current OSS SDK.
+This proposal proposes a set of primitives that match concepts in the current TFX SDK.

 ### Component definition; inputs and outputs

 #### Proposal: components should take inputs, produce outputs (instead of taking predefined upstream components)

-We propose to follow the current TFX OSS style of having components explicitly take input channels (i.e. streams of artifacts of a specific type) and produce output channels (of another specific type).
-This could look like this:
+This proposal proposes a set of primitives that match concepts in the current TFX SDK.
+We propose to follow the current TFX style of having components explicitly take input channels (i.e. streams of artifacts of a specific type) and produce output channels (of another specific type).
+This could look like
+this:

 ```
 # Here, with an input_base as an execution parameter with a given